-April 9 is time to plunge into a fairy tale, and celebrate National Unicorn Day with children or alone.
-Adults want to return to a carefree time filled with illusions and magic.
-Time to revisit myths and legends from fictional worlds.
+April 9 is the perfect time to plunge into a fairy tale and celebrate National Unicorn Day, whether with children or alone.
+Adults often long to return to a carefree time filled with illusions and magic, making it the perfect day to revisit myths and legends from fictional worlds.
 The unicorn is a fabulous embodiment of goodness, justice, beauty, admiration, honesty, loyalty, and freedom.

-The unicorn is mentioned as a mythological creature in eastern countries legends (China, India), depicted as horse with horn.
-Ancient Greeks believed unicorns live in the far, unexplored eastern lands in mysterious kingdoms.
+The unicorn is mentioned as a mythological creature in the legends of Eastern countries such as China and India, often depicted as a horse with a horn.
+Ancient Greeks believed unicorns lived in far, unexplored eastern lands, residing in mysterious kingdoms.
 This creature was also known to the peoples of Iranian origin.
-Celtic legends spoke about the unicorn as a symbol of freedom and grace.
-Scots chose it as their national symbol, putting it on their coats of arms.
+Celtic legends spoke of the unicorn as a symbol of freedom and grace.
+The Scots chose it as their national symbol, placing it on their coats of arms.

-- Narwhal tusks were often sold in the Middle Age as unicorn horns.
+- Narwhal tusks were often sold in the Middle Ages as unicorn horns.

-- The holiday has been celebrated since April 2015.
+- National Unicorn Day has been celebrated since April 2015.

-- A unicorn appears in the Harry Potter books.
-The animal’s blood is endowed with healing power.
+- A unicorn appears in the Harry Potter books, where its blood is endowed with healing powers.

-- Unicorns are often placed as an emblem on clothes, and are a symbol of various children’s organizations and events.
+- Unicorns are often used as an emblem on clothing and are a symbol for various children’s organizations and events.

-Celebrate this day with dignity, dress up in a unicorn costume or with unicorn makeup, read a corresponding story or children’s book, or order a dessert with a unicorn image on it.
+Celebrate this day with style—dress up in a unicorn costume or wear unicorn makeup, read a related story or children’s book, or order a dessert with a unicorn image on it.

 National Unicorn Day is observed on April 9 each year.